DoubleCheck Integrated Static Analysis Tool

 - Potential NULL pointer dereferences

-- Access beyond an allocated area (e.g. array or dynamically allocated buffer); otherwise known as a buffer overflow
+- Access beyond an allocated area (also known as buffer overflow)

 - Potential writes to read-only memory